 Liz Koch is approved by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) as a continuing education Approved Provider.

 A note from Liz:

-People often ask me how I got interested in the psoas muscle, which is such an unknown muscle yet so important and powerful!
-I first discovered the psoas muscle while attending a human potential class in Boston over 33 years ago.
-At that particular moment my teacher, Robert Cooley, was fascinated with the psoas muscle.
+People often ask me how I got interested in the psoas, which is considered such an unknown muscle yet so important and powerful!
+I first discovered the psoas while attending a human potential class in Boston over 45 years ago.
+At that particular moment, the teacher, Robert Cooley, was fascinated with the psoas muscle.
 Having previously been a dancer, he was exploring how injuries and a lack of movement might be tracked back to the midline or core issues expressed in the iliopsoas complex.
-Between my in depth inquiry and Bob’s encouragement, I eventually shifted my career from being a sculpture instructor at the Boston Museum School of Fine Arts to the healing arts profession.
+Between my in-depth inquiry and Bob’s encouragement, I eventually shifted my career from being a conceptual artist and sculpture instructor at the Boston Museum School of Fine Arts to the healing arts profession.

-I discovered working with my psoas released years of back pain, emotional distress, and awoke within me a deep sense of pleasure.
-I felt passionate that people should know how what an extraordinary part the psoas plays in health and gaining a sense of wholeness.
-When I moved to California my personal explorations of the psoas catapulted into being my profession: I began by teaching courses on the psoas muscle for local community colleges, dance departments, and massage school programs.
-My vocation has not only evolved throughout the years, but also has expanded into wider spheres of influence, which includes being a keynote speaker at international conferences as well as teaching both national and international workshops and retreats.
-What began as a personal journey has continued as the psoas is no ordinary muscle, but a profound segway into the rich inner and outer world of awareness and consciousness.
+While working with my psoas, I discovered I had released years of back pain and emotional distress which awoke within me a deep sense of pleasure.
+I became passionate that people should know what an extraordinary role the psoas plays in recovering health and gaining a sense of wholeness.
+When I moved to California in the 1970s, my personal explorations of the psoas catapulted me into my current profession.
+I began by teaching courses on the psoas muscle for local community colleges, dance departments, and massage school programs.
+My vocation not only evolved throughout the years but also expanded into wider spheres of influence which included being a keynote speaker at two international conferences as well as teaching both national and international workshops and retreats.
+What began as a personal journey has continued as the psoas is no ordinary tissue, but a profound segway into the rich interior and exterior world of awareness.